q1angwang/q1angwang.github.io/README.md

-# 强王

 ## About me

 I am a PhD student at IIE, CAS for Cybersecurity under the supervision of [**Feng liu**](https://fengliu.net.cn).
 I obtained my bachelor degree in Information-Security from Xidian University.
 My research interest lies in Network Traffic Defense, with a focus on Red-team traffic and Exploit traffic.

 Email: wangqiang3113#iie.ac.cn